TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-dão-river-bike-tour-1.md

 ## Very easy and to relax Bicycle tour in The North of Portugal

 Tâmega Ecopista was decommissioned since the year 1990.
 This old rail trail, transformed in a a cycling path, as 40 km and connects Arco do Baúlhe to Amarante.
 Start the trip with a view to the title panels from 1940 on the Arco do Baúlhe train station.
-The Historic center in Amarante, the vineyards and the forest so unique in the Northern region will be a surprise.
+The Historic center in Amarante, the vineyards and the forest, so unique in the Northern region, will be a surprise.

 Note that this route can be very monotonous if you are an experience cyclist.
 If you ever cycle an old rail trail transformed in a cycling path you can know what to expect.
 This is a very good route for families with children, for people that is starting to cycle or just to know more about the region.
 This is a decent bike tour so the effort to do it will be few.

-To have a more relaxing and more time to explore the area 3 different options are offerd in this package.
+To have a more relaxing time to explore the area 3 different options are offered in 3 different package.